-The countermeasures were developed using Federal Highway Administration (FHWA) Proven Safety Countermeasures and focused on the emphasis areas of Speed, Vulnerable Road Users, and Intersections.
+An engineering countermeasures toolbox was developed using Federal Highway Administration (FHWA) Proven Safety Countermeasures and focused on the emphasis areas of Speed, Vulnerable Road Users, and Intersections.

 Implementation Plan and Programs

 The implementation plan provides guidance for the implementation of the proposed countermeasures.
 It builds off best practices and determines policies and programs that need to be considered to make the plan successful and implementable.